jolie/docs/containerization/kubernetes.md

 The HOSTNAME environment variable is set by Kubernetes itself and it's printed out to show what microservice instance is answering the request.

 ## Creating a docker image
-Dockerfile needed to create a docker image of this microservice is the same seen in Docker section:
+The Dockerfile needed to create a docker image of this microservice is the same seen in the Docker section:

 ```
 FROM jolielang/jolie